18F/culper/README.md

 1. Disable *SAML\_ENABLED* auth and enable *BASIC\_ENABLED*
 1. Edit /etc/hosts file __OPTIONAL__
   * Add _web_ and _api_ to the end of the localhost line in /etc/hosts so you don't have to keep changing the values of API\_REDIRECT or API\_BASE\_URL in .env file back to localhost
+1. Run __make run__ to ensure services are restarted
+1. Run the purge directions from docs/test-scenarios.md to clear out old data

 To run the feature specs locally: